centrifugal/centrifuge-csharp/README.md

 }
 ```

+> **Note**: Unity WebGL builds run in the browser but don't have built-in `System.Net.WebSockets` support.
+You'll need a third-party WebSocket library that works in Unity WebGL.

 ## Blazor Support

-Works seamlessly in both Blazor Server and Blazor WebAssembly:
+The library works in both Blazor Server and Blazor WebAssembly.

+### Blazor Server

+Works out of the box - uses standard .NET WebSocket client:

 ```csharp
 @inject CentrifugeClient Client